Jenil6743/Jenil6743/README.md

 - 👋 Hi, I’m @Jenil6743
 - 👀 I’m interested in machine learning.
-- 🌱 I’m currently learning Artifical intelligence and machine learning with keras, tensorflow, Numpy ETC.
+- 🌱 I have learnt Artifical intelligence and machine learning with keras, tensorflow, Numpy ETC.
 - 💞️ I’m looking to collaborate on my new projects i'm gonna be working on.
-- 📫 you can reach me on my email jenil6744@gmail.com
+- 📫 you can reach me on my email shahjenil76@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact:...